huggingface/olm-datasets/README.md

 2. Clone with submodules: `git clone --recursive git@github.com:huggingface/olm-datasets.git`
 3. Install cargo (rust package manager) with `curl https://sh.rustup.rs -sSf | sh`.
 Then install Ungoliant with `cargo install ungoliant@1.2.3`.
 You may need to install gcc and cmake first.
 4. Set up a Python 3.9 environment, and run `pip install -r requirements.txt`
 5. Run `huggingface-cli login`.
-This cli should have been installed in the requirements.txt.
+This cli should have been installed from `requirements.txt`.
 To login, you need to paste a token from your account at [https://huggingface.co](https://huggingface.co).
 This step is necessary for the pipeline to push the generated datasets to your Hugging Face account.

 ## Getting a clean and up-to-date Common Crawl corpus